Gerrit15/pthreads_fractal/README.md

 the position of the pixel), outputting to a ppx.
 An excuse to demonstrate pthreading knowledge.

 ### Usage
-As of now, image dimensions and other assorted settings are found inside the plane.h file as macro constants.
-It will generate an image in the ppm image format labelled "out.ppm" which can be viewed with a regular image viewer.
 Command line arguments:
 - -s, the scale. defaults to 32.
 Dimensions of the image will be 30\*scale x 23\*scale
 - -t, the number of threads.
 Defaults to 5